 Discussion

 Falling levels of investment in social and health care services in England & Wales since 2010 may be responsible for mortality rates at older ages either increasing or falling more slowly than would have been expected if previous improvements had continued.
-Mortality for males was improving rapidly before 2010 so had that trend continued many older men would have been alive by 2015.
+Mortality for males was improving rapidly before 2010 so had that trend continued many more older men would have been alive by 2015.
 The actual rise in mortality was greater for older women.

 Introduction